Tracheitis, Bacterial

 - Acute, life-threatening upper airway obstruction due to infraglottic bacterial infection following a primary viral infection (typically parainfluenza or influenza)

-- Historically high mortality rates of up to 20% in children; more recent experience suggests changing epidemiology resulting in a more atypical presentation and variable course (1) but which can still result in severe, acute, upper airway obstruction.
+- Historically high mortality rates of up to 20% in children; more recent evidence suggests lower mortality rates, as low as 2.7% in the Casazza et al. case series (1).
+Improving prompt recognition and airway management has lowered mortality; however, it can still result in severe, acute, upper airway obstruction and death.

 - Those with a native intact airway